ufs-community/uwtools/docs/sections/user_guide/yaml/ecflow.rst

          expand:
            MEM: ["01", "02", "03"]
          script:
-           execution:
-             executable: /path/to/run.sh
-             incantation: /path/to/run.sh
+           body: /path/to/run.sh
            manual: Run ensemble member {{ ec.MEM }}

 This expands to three tasks named ``member_01``, ``member_02``, and ``member_03``.

-Multiple expand variables of the same length may be provided together:
+Multiple value lists may be specified, provided they all have the same length:

 .. code-block:: yaml